-- An internship should be a realistic, practical and planned work and learning experience.
-Through team effort, the business receives quality student work while the intern experiences career-type work and develops job skills, good work habits and interpersonal skills.
+An internship should be a realistic, practical and planned work and learning experience.
+Through team effort, you receive quality student work while the intern experiences career-type work and develops job skills, good work habits and interpersonal skills.

-- Internships may be full or part-time, paid or voluntary based on the U.S. Department of Labor guidelines for internships.
+Internships may be full or part-time, paid or voluntary based on the U.S. Dept. of Labor guidelines for internships.

-- Internships can be taken for up to 6 credits per internship per semester, and up to 12 credits per semester.
-Internships may be taken with permission of the Division Chair and Head of Career Services on a per case basis.
+Internships can be taken for up to 6 credits per internship per semester, and up to 12 credits per semester may be taken with permission of the Division Chair and Head of Career Services on a per case basis.
 A maximum of 12 internship credit are allowed toward graduation requirements.

-- No more than 9 credit hours can be applied toward meeting the academic major requirements, and no more than 6 credit hours can be counted in meeting minor requirements.
+No more than 9 credit hours can be applied towards meeting the academic major requirements, and no more than 6 credit hours can be counted in meeting minor requirements.

 Interns may be required, by the employing organization, to work more clock hours than are required for the credit a student is seeking.

 For more information or to post an internship opportunity, contact the Career office at firstname.lastname@example.org or call 616-222-1433.